mang0kitty/blog-1/content/post/designing_human_systems.md

 build high quality products.

-With that in mind and with the caveat that this may all change as I learn more, here are the ordering of my priorities (stealing shamelessly from the Agile Manifesto style).
+With that in mind and with the caveat that this may all change as I learn more, here are the ordering of my priorities (stealing shamelessly from the Agile Manifesto's style).

  - People's happiness over technological perfection.
  - Learning and experimentation over knowledge and correctness.